Trusted WordPress tutorials, when you need them most.

 It’s important to note that this is not the most flexible way to create a static WordPress website.

-When you’re using a headless WordPress solution like WP Engine Atlas, it comes with better developer tooling, starter site blueprints, how-to guides, smarter production deployment solutions, and more.
+When you use a headless WordPress solution like WP Engine Atlas, you get better developer tooling, starter site blueprints, how-to guides, smarter production deployment solutions, and more.

 For larger websites and enterprise solutions, we would recommend using WP Engine Atlas along with WPGraphQL to unlock the full power of headless WordPress CMS.

-With that said, if you’re a small business owner and read somewhere that you need a headless WordPress site to improve your SEO rankings, that’s just wrong advice.
-You can get similar results by just improving your website performance by following our guide on how to speed up WordPress.
+That said, if you’re a small business owner and read somewhere that you need a headless WordPress site to improve your SEO rankings, that’s just the wrong advice.
+You can get similar results by improving your website performance by following our guide on how to speed up WordPress.

-We hope this article helped you learn what is headless WordPress and if should you use it for your website.
-You may also want to see our guide on how to create a custom WordPress theme without coding, or see our comparison of best smtp services to improve email deliverability.
+We hope this article helped you learn about headless WordPress and whether you should use it for your website.
+You may also want to see our guide on how to do a WordPress speed test or our expert pick of the fastest WordPress hosting.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.